 What is Grass Burn or Scorch?

 You may have experienced or heard of fertiliser burn or scorch on the grass.
 The term is descriptive rather than scientific.
 Green or organic fertilisers, composts, mulches or manures are not considered to have scorch risk whereas manufactured, mineral or non-organic fertilisers can have varying degrees of scorch risk and those are the ones we consider here.

 Burn Type 1: Fertiliser, being a salt, and if of a powdery nature, will, if left in contact with the grass leaf, absorb moisture from it.
-This dries the leaf causing it to shrivel and therefore look like it’s been burned and sometimes turning black
+This dries the leaf causing it to shrivel and therefore look like it’s been burned and sometimes will turn black

 Burn Type 2: Fertiliser if over applied in good moisture conditions (typical of hand spreading) or if applied at the correct rate when moisture levels are too low have the potential to burn.
-This is becoming more frequent now the British weather is less variable with more high pressure events bringing weeks of dry weather, particularly in spring which increases all burn potential from fertiliser.
+The changing climate is causing long periods of dry weather, particularly in spring which increases all burn potential from fertiliser.
 Lawn care companies in particular have a hard time with this problem.

 High Grass Scorch Risk

 This effect is increased when using combined grass ‘weed and feed’ fertilisers.
 By their nature they are a very fine granular or powder product to enable good contact of weed killer and weed leaf.
 This fine quality increases the contact area with the grass leaves therefore increasing scorch potential.
 Secondly if the lawn fertiliser is ‘quick release’ then it is all ‘active’ and has even more burn potential.

 In addition, any fertiliser containing iron (ferrous sulphate) will also have a greater burn risk e.g. 4 in 1.
 This is not to say iron is a bad thing but when combined with other salts the total package is more aggressive.